*subject to validation

-Recent graduates have gone on to jobs in design, retail management, buying and fashion promotion.
-They’ve worked with employers including Courtaulds, Abercrombie and Fitch, Sassi Holford, Fat Face, Debenhams Fashion Design team, Ashley Isham, Miss Selfridge, Next, New Look Design Team, Peacock’s buying team and Vivienne Westwood.
+Recent graduates have established varied and exciting careers in fields such as textile design, style forecasting, retail management, design management, buying, trend forecasting and gallery gaining employment with employers including Courtaulds, Abercrombie & Fitch, Sassi Holford, Fat Face, Debenhams, Ashley Isham, Miss Selfridge, Next, New Look, Peacock’s and Vivienne Westwood.

 Others have progressed on to postgraduate level studying an MA or PGCE.

 • 80 UCAS points from a full Level 3 qualification